Sheffield Corporation No. 74

 Early 1990s united with top cover of ex-Sheffield 1904 tram 218 and a truck from ex-Leeds tower car no. 2 (formerly belonging to tram 110).

 - Current status

-- Restored to operational condition but not currently commissioned for service.
+- Restored to operational condition and commissioned for service during the current season.

 - Total mileage covered at Crich